Iggy Pop: 1960s

 And the other thing was we went to New York.
 We had gone to New York a couple of months before that just to check out the scene, and we had never been to a place like New York ... we went down around Eighth Street there where all the young tourists hang out, and we met these girls from New Jersey, from Princeton, they had a band called The Untouchable, and we're like, "Oh, you've got a band, sure, ha ha ha," and they said "Well, come to our house and see us play."
 And we didn't have anywhere to crash, and they played for us, and they completely rocked, and we were really ashamed.

-In 1968, one year after their live debut and now dubbed the Psychedelic Stooges, the band signed with Elektra Records, again following in the footsteps of the Doors, who were Elektra's biggest act at the time (according to Pop, guitarist Ron Asheton called Moe Howard to see if it was all right to call the band "The Stooges", to which Howard responded by merely saying "I don't care what they call themselves, as long as they're not The Three Stooges!" and hung up the phone).
-Pop himself told the story in the 2016 Jim Jarmusch documentary film about the Stooges, Gimme Danger.
+In 1968, one year after their live debut and now dubbed the Psychedelic Stooges, the band signed with Elektra Records, again following in the footsteps of the Doors, who were Elektra's biggest act at the time.
+In the 2016 Jim Jarmusch documentary film about the Stooges, Gimme Danger, Pop tells of guitarist Ron Asheton calling Moe Howard to see if it was all right to call the band "The Stooges", to which Howard responded by merely saying "I don't care what they call themselves, as long as they're not The Three Stooges!" and hung up the phone.

 The Stooges' first album The Stooges (on which Pop was credited as "Iggy Stooge") was produced by John Cale in New York in 1969.
-Both it and the follow-up, Fun House, produced by Don Gallucci in Los Angeles in 1970, sold poorly.
-Though the release of Fun House did not receive the recognition expected, it was later ranked No. 191 in Rolling Stone's '500 Greatest Albums of All Time' in 2003.
-Shortly after the release of Fun House, the group disbanded because of Pop's worsening heroin addiction.